-If you've got a flat battery, we won’t just jump-start you and send you on your way; if we can't find the reason for the drained battery or we suspect that the battery may be faulty then we'll carry out a battery test.
+If you've got a flat battery, we won’t just jump-start you and send you on your way – put simply, if we can't find the reason for the drained battery or we think that the battery may be faulty, then we'll carry out a battery test.
 Our testing process is very thorough – and we'll only ever recommend a replacement if it’s really necessary.

+Got a flat battery?
 Give us a call on 0800 88 77 66, and we'll come to your rescue.

-- test your battery
+- Test your car battery

-- check your car's charging system
+- Investigate your car's charging system

-- check for a fault that could be draining your battery
+- Check for a fault that could be draining your battery

-- partially charge your battery or replace it, if required, so you can continue your journey.
+- Partially charge your battery or replace it, if required, so you can continue your journey.

 - 'Replace battery': Very straightforward; it’s clear that the battery’s just not up to it anymore.

-Why do batteries go flat?
+Why do car batteries go flat?

-- a car being left unused for a while, or only used for short journeys
+- A car being left unused for a while, or only used for short journeys

-- a light being left on
+- A light being left on

-- a faulty component
+- A faulty component

-- a problem with the car’s charging system
+- A problem with the car’s charging system

-- a fault with the battery itself
+- A fault with the battery itself

-Alternatively, you could get a solar charger – it won't charge a battery from flat but will help to keep the battery charged on a vehicle that you don't use much or only use for short journeys.
+- Alternatively, you could get a solar charger – it won't charge a battery from flat but will help to keep the battery charged on a vehicle that you don't use much or only use for short journeys.